 Talking therapy can be incredibly beneficial for those who struggle with a range of mental health issues.

-From anxiety and depression to post-traumatic stress disorder (PTSD) and personality disorders, many individuals have found that therapy has helped them to overcome their personal challenges and lead happier, more fulfilling lives.
+Individuals have found that therapy has helped them to overcome their personal challenges and lead happier, more fulfilling lives.

 Some famous examples of people who have benefited from therapy include actress Emma Stone, who has spoken publicly about her experience with anxiety, and Olympic champion Michael Phelps, who credits therapy with helping him to overcome depression and suicidal thoughts.